Confirm-Solutions/imprint/docs/design/model.md

 [Simulating](#simulating) gives another justification for having `models` attach to a `GridRange`.

+__In summary__:
+- The framework guarantees that a `model` will be attached to a `GridRange` on which it will simulate.
+- The attaching procedure gives the opportunity for a `model` to cache any information that can potentially speed-up the simulations.

 ### Simulating

 A `model` needs to define the simulation procedure